An equality between entanglement and uncertainty: Quantitative measures

-An important entropy measure studied in cryptography is the conditional min-entropy.
-It was originally defined in an abstract form \cite{RennerThesis05URL}, but was later given an intuitive operational meaning \cite{KonRenSch09} in terms of entanglement, i.e., $H_{\min}(A|B)=-\log [d_AF(A|B)]$ with
+Despite not being monotonic under local operations and classical communication, conditional entropies play an important role in entanglement theory~\cite{HHHH09}.
+For example, the conditional von Neumann entropy $H(A|B)$ quantifies the asymptotic rate for distilling EPR pairs via a one-way hashing protocol~\cite{DevWin05}.
+Another important conditional entropy studied in cryptography is the min-entropy.
+It was originally defined in an abstract form~\cite{RennerThesis05URL}, but was later given an intuitive operational meaning~\cite{KonRenSch09} in terms of the recoverable entanglement fidelity, i.e., $H_{\min}(A|B)=-\log [d_A\cdot F(A|B)]$ with